DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 to generate a random stream of bits, however the theory behind it can be applied to other quantum processes as well [@StefanovOptical].
 This particular theorem has been implemented by Wayne et. al. to create a quantum number generator [@Wayne].
+While this article proves the efficacy of OQRNG, it utilizes a slightly different method.

-However, our work revolves around the measurement of shot noise of vacuum states.
+Our work revolves around the measurement of shot noise of vacuum states rather than **whatever Wayne et al uses**.
 Essentially, this is another quantum process with the same inherently random properties as described by Stefanov et. al., but instead using **insert reference for shot noise here**.

 Implementations of this theory exist, however with significant drawbacks.
 Shen et. al. presents an implementation using a fairly complex setup, in which a continuous-wave fiber laser is the optical source [@contender1].
 They conclude that sampling the shot noise is, indeed, suitable for OQRNG.
-However, the implementation requires expensive and complex hardware.
+However, the implementation requires expensive and complex hardware, and the sheer size of the system prohibits it from being portable and easily reproducible in small-scale tests.

+A more recent implementation of OQRNG in a smaller scale has been presented by Singh et. al. [@singh].
+This particular implementation uses a bespoke circuit board where all components are present on a single board -- e.g., this experimental setup contains an integrated ADC, post-processor, entropy controller and entropy generator.
+While this article cements the viability of OQRNG using shot noise (despite the article not being confirmed as peer reviewed), the bespoke nature of the circuit board makes this experiment difficult to reproduce.
+As our thesis will use commercially and commercially available ADCs and microcontrollers, the only bespoke component is the shot noise generator itself.
+Furthermore, the Topelitz-hashing is not run on the microcontroller itself in these experiments -- instead, the hashing of these raw bits is done on the receiving computer as this bespoke circuit board featured a relatively weak processor.

 \pagebreak